blessedmadukoma/go-simple-bank/details.md

    2. created method and store struct (involves composition) for Transaction which performs the following operations: create a transfer record, add account entries, update accounts' balance
    3. wrote test for transfer transaction

-7. Lesson 6: How to Debug a Deadlock
+7. Lesson 7: How to Debug a Deadlock
+   1. added transfer feature
+   2. added code in sql to prevent deadlock
+   3. update balance of both accounts

+8. Lesson 8: How to avoid DB Deadlock